Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 * reliable, zero-downtime rollout of software versions
 * Healing, auto-scaling, load balancing

-**CaaS** (containers as a service) - container-based PaaS which come in many flavors as needed. **EXAMPLES:** AWS Elastic Container Service, Google Container Engine, Azure Container Service

 > > **EXAMPLES:** Kubernetes with support from AWS, API as a containerized service, Python/Django containerized app platform one-click spin-up

-**Functions as a service** (FaaS)
+**CaaS** (containers as a service) - like a PaaS but using containers.
+They can more easily and quickly be built for specific groups or uses. **EXAMPLES:** Same as for PaaS but using services like AWS Elastic Container Service, Google Container Engine, Azure Container Service

+**Functions as a service** (FaaS) - This is a service that allows deployment of individual functions that can make up an application or just do useful things.
+EXAMPLES: AWS Lambda, Apache OpenWisk

+// TODO: Diagram for how orchestrators live on top of container deployments, and container management systems live on top of that

-**Orchestrators / Container Management Systems** - manages many sets of containers for many apps, I.E. manages scaling, health, security, software packaging, communication, logging, monitoring, etc. of many microservice-based applications across an organization
+**Orchestrators** - manages many sets of containers for many apps or a CaaS, I.E. manages scaling, health, security, software packaging, communication, logging, monitoring, etc. of many microservice-based applications across an organization.
+EXAMPLES: Kubernetes, Swarm, Mesos, Fleet

+**Container Management Systems** - lives on top of an orchestrator to provide greater and more centralized management functionalities for deployed container-based applications or CaaS's.
+Allows management across an organization, with things like centralized security controls and access management and GUI tools.
+EXAMPLES: Docker Enterprise, OpenShift

 **SaaS** (software as a service) - licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software". **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack